Hwasong-11C: Description

 Hwasong-11C is the enlarged variant of the Hwasong-11A, with a closely similar design.
-The missile's range is estimated to be about 600-900 km.
-It also has an aeroballistic trajectory, made it harder for missile defenses to intercept.
-The estimated length and diameter of Hwasong-11C are about 9.6-9.8 m and 1.1-1.2 m respectively.
-The solid-fueled rocket engine likely has an extra segment.
-It is also fitted to a longer TEL with five axles and an additional two sections.
-The nose cone is similar in shape to the Hwasong-11B (KN-24).
+The missile's estimated length and diameter are 10.2 m and 1.26 m, respectively, while its maximum range based on data from March 2021 test is estimated to be at least 600 km.
+However, upper estimates indicate a longer range of from 900 km to 1000 km.
+Hwasong-11C's aeroballistic trajectory, low flight altitude of 50 km and maximum speed of 5-6 Mach make it harder for missile defenses to intercept.
+Recent upgrades (as of 2026) indicate a circular error probable of 1-5 m.

+Hwasong-11C is fitted to a longer wheeled TEL with an additional two sections.
+It is a 10×10 chassis capable of carrying missile in pairs.
+This TEL design allows rapid deployment and makes it less vulnerable to detection and preemtive strikes.

-Based on information from the 25 March 2021 test, it appears that Hwasong-11C is longer and have a more conical nose compared with the base version.
-North Korea claimed the missile to be equipped with a 2500 kg warhead.
+Based on information from the 25 March 2021 test, it appears that Hwasong-11C is longer compared with the base version.
+Its nose is also conical than Hwasong-11A, despite similar in shape to the Hwasong-11B.
+North Korea claims the missile to be equipped with a 2500 kg warhead.
 According to 38 North, such a large warhead weight is almost certainly exaggerated.
-It is possible that such a large payload claim could be using for propaganda purpose, intended to give the impression that North Korea is keeping pace with their adversary's missile advancements, as the South Korean Hyunmoo-4 has a 2000 kg warhead and the Hwasong-11C was proclaimed as the world's largest warhead weight.
-The new weapon would be able to almost completely cover South Korea from its launch site.
-If it can perform as claimed by North Korea, the weapon would be a powerful bunker buster weapon.
-United Nations Security Council (UNSC) member states have questioned whether the 2.5-tonne warhead claim could refer to the entire weight of the missile after burnout, not just the warhead weight.
+It is possible North Korea can use this claim for propaganda purpose, intended to give the impression that North Korea is keeping pace with their adversary's missile advancements, as the South Korean Hyunmoo-4 has a 2000 kg warhead and the Hwasong-11C was proclaimed as the world's largest warhead weight.
+The new weapon may be able to almost completely cover South Korea from its launch site.
+If it can perform as claimed by North Korea, the weapon may be a powerful bunker buster weapon.
+This claim is not independently verified, and United Nations Security Council (UNSC) member states have questioned whether the 2.5-tonne warhead claim could refer to the entire weight of the missile after burnout, not just the warhead weight.

+The missile also uses the most powerful known solid propellant rocket motor developed by North Korea as of December 2021.
+It is longer and stronger than Hwasong-11A's engine, as Hwasong-11C's engine likely has an extra segment and produces a thrust of 406.871 kN.

-According to a member state of the UNSC, if Hwasong-11C is equipped with a lighter payload, the missile can have a longer range and become a medium-range ballistic missile (MRBM).
+If Hwasong-11C is fired with a large payload mass, its actual range may be reduced.
+In contrast, according to a member state of the UNSC, the missile can have a longer range and become a medium-range ballistic missile (MRBM) with a lighter warhead.

 Alongside with heavy warhead, Hwasong-11C is also claimed to be capable of carrying the Hwasan-31 tactical nuclear warhead.